 This course is an examination of religious beliefs and practice in the United States.
 Emphasis is placed on mainstream religious traditions and non-traditional religious movements from the Colonial period to the present.
 Upon completion, students should be able to recognize and appreciate the diversity of religious traditions in America.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-SAB 110 Substance Abuse Overview 3 0 0 3 D · · ·
+SAB 110 Substance Abuse Overview

 This course provides an overview of the core concepts in substance abuse and dependence.
-Topics include the history of drug use/abuse, effects on societal members, treatment of addiction, and preventive measure.
+Topics include the history of drug use/abuse, effects on societal members, treatment of addiction, and preventive measures.
 Upon completion, students should be able to demonstrate knowledge of the etiology of drug abuse, addiction, prevention, and treatment.